VIII-27: Purchasing and Procedure Policy

 - Ask for Warranty terms (if applicable).

-- Ask for acceptance of the State’s Terms and Conditions required by the State of Utah, (which are found at purchasing.utah.gov and click “Purchasing Forms” link located under DAS SERVICES.
+- Ask for acceptance of Terms and Conditions required by the State of Utah, (which are found at purchasing.utah.gov and click “Purchasing Forms” link located under DAS SERVICES.
 The “Purchase Order Contract Terms and Conditions” are located under the STATE COOPERATIVE CONTRACT FORMS.)

 - After obtaining telephone quotes, determine which is the lowest meeting minimum specifications and required delivery date.